GraciousGpal/Automatic-Wallpaper/README.md

 The wallpaper images will be stored in the folder called images, feel free to add or delete wallpapers to your preference

-A settings file will be generated in the first run, it contains the value for the time intervals between the wallpaper changes.
+A settings file as well as an images folder will be generated in the first run.
+The settings file contains the value for the time intervals between the wallpaper changes.
 ```python
 {"time":3600}
 ```
 Set the value in seconds to your preference.

+The images folder stores the wallpapers.

 ### AutoStart at Boot:
 If you want the program to launch automatically at the start of your device